 Even Federal prosecutors sometimes go after minor criminal offenses, and file misdemeanor charges.
 Mary E. Conn puts the knowledge, skills, and resources she has gained through experience to work protecting your rights and defending you against these allegations.
 We offer skilled defense against all federal criminal charges, including misdemeanors, white collar crime, drug trafficking, and more.
 In addition to Houston Texas, misdemeanor attorney Mary E. Conn also handles federal cases in jurisdictions throughout the country, including the Supreme Court of the United States.
 If you have already been convicted on a federal charge, our firm of misdemeanor lawyers in Houston can also provide you with highly skilled and experienced representation in federal sentencing matters.
 Houston misdemeanor lawyer Conn is well-respected by federal judges and prosecutors and has proven herself to be adept at achieving favorable sentencing terms for her clients.

 Whether you have been charged with a felony or a misdemeanor, don’t take chances with your future.
 Experience counts.
-Call or contact Mary E. Conn Law and speak with a Houston misdemeanor attorney on (713) 357-4190 to discuss your case and to learn more about how we can help.
+Call or contact Mary E. Conn & Associates and speak with a Houston misdemeanor attorney on (713) 357-4190 to discuss your case and to learn more about how we can help.